Animal Charity Donations

 Now Urban Stay feels like it’s time to give back.
 For every Urban Stay pet-friendly accommodation London you book we give £10 to charity!
 We specifically chose a few animal charities that we’ve personally worked with or visited.
 In particular, all those charities help stray dogs and cats abroad.
 They implement spay and neuter programs, help educate the public, rescue abandoned dogs and cats, and try to find loving forever homes for them.

 Supported Animal Charities

-1) We support Spanish Stray Dogs, the charity from which we adopted our first office dog Maya.
+1. We support Spanish Stray Dogs, the charity from which we adopted our first office dog, Maya.
 Maya was found wandering the streets of Southern Spain and then saved by Spanish Stray Dogs.
 She has the most loving character and was nurtured back to health before finding her forever home with us.
-Spanish Stray Dogs give excellent advise on which dog would suit your lifestyle and stay with you through the entire adoption process.
+Spanish Stray Dogs give excellent advice on which dog would suit your lifestyle and stay with you through the entire adoption process.
 We cannot recommend them highly enough if you wish to adopt a dog.
-Since its foundation in 2012 they have helped over 300 strays with loving homes in the UK and elsewhere and have helped many more on site.
+Since its foundation in 2012, they have helped over 300 strays with loving homes in the UK and elsewhere and have helped many more on site.

 Ms. Jenny Dreiling, Urban Stay’s Director of Finance and Marketing added: “We’re massive animal lovers and it’s heartbreaking to know that animal abuse and neglect is so widely spread.
 We hope that we can contribute to making a difference by educating people, collecting funds and helping to find adopters and foster homes.
 Please consider supporting one of those charities as well.”